 The real business impact of growing Employee Net Promoter Score in your contact centre

-At the conception of the NPS, the Harvard Business Review article concluded that "the only path to profitable growth may lie in a company’s ability to get its loyal customers to become, in effect, its marketing department".
+The Harvard Business Review article about NPS concluded that "the only path to profitable growth may lie in a company’s ability to get its loyal customers to become, in effect, its marketing department".

 Gallup’s State of the American Workplace reports, “When organizations successfully engage their customers and their employees, they experience a 240% boost in performance related business outcomes compared with an organization with neither engaged employees nor engaged customers.”